-- 1. Annual Requirement Checklist
+- 1. Copy of the School Safety Plan (EOP) - a.
+Governing body required to review and approve every three years. - i.
+For the purposes of compliance, the governing body is defined as follows; - 1.
+Single Parish School: The pastor or parish director is the governing body, but the School Advisory Commission is strongly encouraged to be involved. - 2.
+Separately Incorporated Schools: The School Board of Directors is the governing body. - b.
+Plan must be individualized for each facility/campus that students regularly occupy. - c.
+Required components of plan: - i.
+School Violence and Attacks - ii.
+Fires - iii.
+Weather-Related Emergencies - iv.
+Bomb Threats - v.
+Intruders - vi.
+Threats to Non-classroom events - vii.
+Parent-Student Reunification - 2.
+Most recent date on which the governing body reviewed and approved the School Safety Plan. - 3.
+Date of statutorily required annual drill for responding to a school violence threat. - 4.
+Documentation that school governing body reviewed the written evaluation of the drill. - 5.
+Date of the most recent training on school safety and the number of training attendees. - 6.
+Most recent date on which the governing body consulted with local law enforcement to conduct the on-site safety assessment.

 - a.
-A copy of the annual Requirement Checklist must be submitted to the Office for Schools.

-- 2. Copy of the School Safety Plan (EOP)

-- a.
-Governing body required to review and approve every three years.

-- i.
-For the purposes of compliance, the governing body is defined as follows;

-- 1. Single Parish School: The pastor or parish director is the governing body, but the School Advisory Commission is strongly encouraged to be involved.

-- 2. Separately Incorporated Schools: The School Board of Directors is the governing body.

-- b.
-Plan must be individualized for each facility/campus that students regularly occupy.

-- c.
-Required components of plan:

-- i.
-School Violence and Attacks

-- ii.
-Fires

-- iii.
-Weather-Related Emergencies

-- iv.
-Bomb Threats

-- v.
-Intruders

-- vi.
-Threats to Non-classroom events

-- vii.
-Parent-Student Reunification

-- 3. Most recent date on which the governing body reviewed and approved the School Safety Plan.

-- 4. Date of statutorily required annual drill for responding to a school violence threat.

-- 5. Documentation that school governing body reviewed the written evaluation of the drill.

-- 6. Date of the most recent training on school safety and the number of training attendees. - 7.
-Most recent date on which the governing body consulted with local law enforcement to conduct the on-site safety assessment. - a.
 Must be done annually. - b.
-Must be done for each facility/campus that students regularly occupy. - 8.
+Must be done for each facility/campus that students regularly occupy. - 7.
 Copy of facility/campus blueprints or map must be done for each facility/campus that students regularly occupy.

-The Office for Schools shall complete a review of a school's Emergency Operations Plan at least once every three years.
+The Office for Schools may request to a review of a school's Emergency Operations Plan at any time.